JoshiBalkrishna/Chat-with-PDF-Application/README.md

 # Chat with PDF Application

-This is a Streamlit-based application that allows users to upload PDF files, extract their content, and interact with the documents using natural language processing (NLP).
-After uploading the PDF files, users can ask questions, and the system will answer based on the content extracted from the PDFs.
+This is a Streamlit-based application that lets users upload PDF files and see the content inside them.
+After uploading the PDFs, users can ask questions, and the system will give answers based on the information from the uploaded documents, making it easy to interact with the files.

 ## API Keys
 To run the application, you will need two API keys: